atomashevic/vscode-working-memory/README.md

 ## Idea

-Extension is inspired by Cal Newport's idea about `WorkingMemory.txt` file.
-See *Deep Questions* podcast episode for more details.
+The extension is inspired by Cal Newport's idea about `WorkingMemory.txt` file.
+See the _Deep Questions_ podcast episode for more details.

 [![Deep Questions Podcast](images/dq.png)](https://www.youtube.com/watch?v=3-MOxvedJXM&t=0s)